ryohei-1051/powershell-lab/README.md

 This repository archives a BCIT in-class PowerShell lab that performs:
 - Bulk **user creation** in Active Directory from a CSV
-- Bulk **user deletion** in Active Directory from the same CSV
+- Bulk **user deletion** in Active Directory from a CSV

-To keep this repo reusable, the sample data uses placeholder values like `example.local`.
+To keep this repo reusable and safe for public sharing, the sample data uses placeholders like `example.local` and a template CSV (`bulkusers.template.csv`).
-(In my own lab environment, I used `ryohei.lab`.)

 ## Repo structure
 powershell-lab/
 data/
-bulkusers.csv
+bulkusers.template.csv
 scripts/
 bulkusers_create.ps1
 bulkusers_delete.ps1